Caramine pensylvanica Muhl.

 Family - Brassicaceae

-Stems - To 30cm tall, erect, herbaceous, from a weak taproot, multiple from the base, green, purple in strong sun, branching, mostly glabrous but with a few retrorse or spreading hairs near the base, terete or angled.
+Stems - Ascending to erect, to 70 cm, multiple from the base, green, purple in strong sun, branching, mostly glabrous but often sparsely hairy near the base.

 Flowering - March - July.

-Habitat - Low wet woods, spring branches, base of moist bluffs.
+Habitat - Mesic forests, spring branches, base of moist bluffs, crop field margins.

 Origin - Native to U.S.

-Other info. - This little species can be found mostly in the lower 2/3 of Missouri in the habitats mentioned above.
-This species nd another, C. parviflora L., can be difficult to distinguish.
-The two plants grow in different habitats.
+Other info. - This little species occurs throughout most of Missouri, but is most common in the southern half of the state.
+Elsewhere its range includes most of the continental U.S. and Canada, though it is uncommon in the western U.S. Plains states.
+It is morphologically variable and can be difficult to distinguish from C. parviflora in particular.
+Leaflets should be carefully examined for flaring and decurrent tissue at their bases, and their widths noted.
+Several leaves should be sampled for these characters.
+The two plants also grow in different habitats.
 C. pensylvanica grows in moist to wet soils of low areas and C. parviflora prefers drier soils of upland areas.
 Both plants can be eaten raw or cooked as greens.